cdd/rspec-multiprocess_runner/README.md

 dynamically balance the workload among the processors.
 It also means it can provide consolidated results in the console.

+It does follow parallel-tests' `TEST_ENV_NUMBER` convention so it's easy to switch.

 ## Limitations

 * Only tested with RSpec 2.
 Probably does not work with RSpec 3, so it is